Yea-Nick/telegram-mini-app-parser/README.md

 `TelegramMiniAppParser` is a **generic class** with three parameters that you need to provide:

 1. **AuthTokenPayload**: The data that needs to be sent to the endpoint for authentication in the Telegram Mini App.
 You can investigate it by inspecting the requests made while opening the Telegram Mini App in Telegram Web.
 2. **AuthTokenResponse**: The data returned by the Telegram Mini App in response to a successful authentication.
 This usually contains the Telegram account information and the JWT token.
-Similarly, you can inspect in Telegram Web while opening the TMA.
+Similarly, you can inspect it in Telegram Web while opening the TMA.
 3. **WorkerResponse**: The custom response that the implemented worker function returns.
 This can be any custom data depending on the parsing requirements.

 ---

 ## 📝 Functions to Implement

-To fully customize your parser, you need to implement the following methods:
+You need to implement the following methods:

 ### 1. **worker()** — Custom worker function